 Moment

-Stepping into the world of cinema is easier than ever.
-Here's your one-stop guide to understanding the world of Anamorphic & how to get started with your gear.
+Here's your one-stop guide to understanding the world of anamorphic lenses and how to get started with your gear.

 An image without an alt, whoops